-TRANSCRIPTS REQUESTS
+TRANSCRIPT REQUESTS

 A request for an official transcript must be made in writing to Laurel.
-A \$5 fee must accompany each written request.
-All balances owed to Laurel must be paid in full; otherwise, the transcript will not be released.
+A \$20 fee must accompany each written request.
+If a check is used to pay the fee, the check must clear before the transcript is released.